PhaserEditor2D/PhaserEditor/docs/preview-window.rst

 The textures atlas preview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The preview of a texture atlas asset has three different modes: Tile, List and Texture (or Original).
+The preview of a texture atlas asset has three different modes: Tile, List, and Texture (or Original).
 The Tile mode shows the sprites of the atlas in a grid that you can zoom in/out (with the mouse wheel).
 The List mode shows the sprites in a list together with the names, and you can filter them by writing in a search field.
 The Texture mode shows the atlas texture as it is.
-In all the modes you can click on a sprite and drag it anywhere in the screen and drop it in other Preview window or in an scene editor.
+In all the modes you can click on a sprite and drag it anywhere on the screen and drop it in other Preview window or in a scene editor.
 Note the toolbar of the Preview window shows the buttons to change from one mode to other:

 .. image:: images/AtlasPreview.gif
 	:alt: Preview a texture map.